zeinabGhamlouch/Taxoria/README.md

 This repository demonstrates how to enrich a taxonomy using an LLM.
 The script takes an initial taxonomy (in JSON format) and enriches it by adding new categories and subcategories, leveraging LLM capabilities.

 ## Demo
-Taxoria is submitted as a demo paper at [ECAI 2025 demo papers](https://ecai2025.org/call-for-demo-papers/)
+Taxoria has been accepted as a demo paper at [ECAI 2025 Demo Track ](https://ecai2025.org/call-for-demo-papers/)

 **Try the Live Demo here:** [https://taxoria.r2.enst.fr](https://taxoria.r2.enst.fr)